OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 > scripts should be available on your production machine too.
 > See how to do this is [their folder's README.md](../../NMEA-multiplexer/src/main/python/README.md#TCP).

-Here is an example of the execution of th `to.prod.script`.
+Here is an example of the execution of the `to.prod.sh` script.
 Notice below when the script prompts the user for his input:
 - to rebuild the jar file (based on the current sources)
 - for the name of the archive to generate (`nmea-dist` here)